 This course is designed to understand an interrelationship between two multi-billion dollars industry of tourism and sports.
 This course introduces students to the nature, structure, and complexity of the sport tourism industry.
-It focuses on the nature of tourism and entertainment, its economic aspects, cultural factors, marketing, management and nature of sports.
-Topics covered include: economic, sociocultural and environmental impacts, motivations, marketing, and development principles.
+It focuses on the nature of tourism and entertainment, its marketing, and development principles.